dhilipanand-AR/hemidesmus-indicus-peptic-ulcer-research/README.md

 This published review explores the preventative and therapeutic potential of coumarin compounds from *Hemidesmus indicus* against peptic ulcer disease.

-The study reviews scientific evidence related to the plant's phytochemicals, antioxidant, anti-inflammatory, gastroprotective, and anti-ulcer properties.
+The study reviews scientific evidence related to the plant's phytochemicals, antioxidant, anti-inflammatory, gastroprotective and anti-ulcer properties.

 ## 🎯 Research Focus